Rajini School: History

 During the late nineteenth century, Thailand, then known as Siam, was undergoing rapid modernisation of its education system.
 Schools were established by Western missionaries as well as the government of King Chulalongkorn (Rama V).
 However, the King's focus was mostly on male education, and the creation of schools for girls lagged considerably behind those for boys.
-In 1892, the government-owned Sunanthalai Girls' School (or Sunandalaya, สุนันทาลัย) was founded under the leadership of Queen Saovabha Phongsri, partly in response to the rise of Christian schools—Wang Lang Girl's School (the precursor of today's Wattana Wittaya Academy) had been established by Presbyterian missionaries in 1874, and enjoyed support from both well-to-do commoners and elite families.
+In 1892, the government-owned Sunanthalai Girls' School (or Sunandalaya, สุนันทาลัย) was founded under the leadership of Queen Saovabha Phongsri, partly in response to the rise of Christian schools—Wang Lang Girls' School (the precursor of today's Wattana Wittaya Academy) had been established by Presbyterian missionaries in 1874, and enjoyed support from both well-to-do commoners and elite families.
 Sunanthalai School was positioned much more traditionally, teaching royal domestic skills as well as academic subjects.
 However, while the school received interest from the extended royal family, the government and the King were less enthusiastic.
 The school struggled financially, and was closed down in 1902.

 On 1 April 1904 (some sources give 1903), Queen Saovabha established a new school using her own funds, and named it Rajini, meaning "the Queen's School".
 One of the main problems with Sunanthalai, in her view, was its curriculum being too Western (its initial teaching staff consisted of Western missionary women).
 Accordingly, Japanese educator Tetsu Yasui was hired as the new school's first principal, giving the school an Eastern orientation to counter the rising Western influence.
 Partly thanks to its direct association with the Queen, the school became popular among aristocratic families, and was also able to raise funds for expansion.

 The school was originally located in a shophouse building at the corner of Damrongrak and Chakphet roads in the Pak Khlong Talat area, but in its first year moved to a riverside building near Tha Chang Wang Na (now the Phra Athit Road area).
 In 1906, the King granted permission for the school to move into the previous campus of Sunanthalai School, where it has since remained.

 The school gradually grew throughout its history, and its curriculum modernized according to national developments.
 Princess Bichitra Chirabha Devakul, the first Thai woman to become a professional teacher, was the school's principal from 1907 until her death in 1943, and was extremely influential in the school's early development.
 Following Queen Saovabha's death in 1919, the school came under the patronage of several royals, until the Rajini Foundation was registered to manage the school in 1941.